Consensys/eth2.0-dafny/README.md

 This repository contains two main branches:

 * [master](https://github.com/ConsenSys/eth2.0-dafny) with a substantial part of the verified Eth2.0 specs.
-The verified Dafny code guarantees the absence of runtime errors like array-out-of-bounds, division-by-zero.
-It also provides some functional proofs captured by the invariants in the [ForkChoice.dfy](https://github.com/ConsenSys/eth2.0-dafny/blob/master/src/dafny/beacon/forkchoice/ForkChoice.dfy) file:
+The verified Dafny code **guarantees the absence of runtime errors** like array-out-of-bounds, division-by-zero.
+It also provides some functional proofs captured by the **invariants** in the top-level [ForkChoice.dfy](https://github.com/ConsenSys/eth2.0-dafny/blob/master/src/dafny/beacon/forkchoice/ForkChoice.dfy) file:
 * [goal1](https://github.com/ConsenSys/eth2.0-dafny/tree/goal1) with some proofs related to justification and finalisation.
 This branch has diverged from [master](https://github.com/ConsenSys/eth2.0-dafny) and may not be easily merged into it.

+## Statistics

 Some statistics about the project can be found in